vannguyengd/gooddata-ui/docs/18_dashboard_plugins_api.md

 **NOTE:** The default plugin bootstrapped by the Plugin Development Toolkit defines a sample custom widget that you can try out right away.
+For a more involved example, see the [example of a Dashboard with a plugin](https://gdui-examples.herokuapp.com/dashboard/local-plugin) that shows how to register a custom widget type, connect it to the Dashboard filters and trigger a custom execution for the custom widget to show some data in it.

 #### Register types of custom widget